-During the month of March, all thirty-two communities submitted samples with no coliform bacteria.
-Fourteen of the twenty-five communities submitting chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/l.
-Twenty-three communities had 1 or more samples with a disinfectant residual of less than 0.2 mg/l.
+All but two of the thirty-two communities submitting chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Twenty-four communities had one or more samples with a disinfectant residual lower than 0.2 mg/L. Chlorine residuals remained significantly above last year's levels.